-- Facility description;

-- Facility benefits and need;
+- Facility description; - Facility benefits and need;

-- Summary of permitting requirements;

-- Links to the Siting Board Article 10 Public Information Coordinator, the Siting Board home page, and casespecific documents;

-- Information on the Article 10 process; - Summary of the Intervenor Funding process and how to apply; - Facility contact information, including email address and toll-free telephone number; - Copies of Article 10 and related licensing documents; - Addresses of local document repositories; - Link to request stakeholder status; - A schedule that lists dates/times/locations for outreach events and key milestone dates, such as when the Application will be filed; and - Tracking Reports summarizing the Facility's PIP activities to date.
+- Summary of permitting requirements; - Links to the Siting Board Article 10 Public Information Coordinator, the Siting Board home page, and casespecific documents; - Information on the Article 10 process; - Summary of the Intervenor Funding process and how to apply; - Facility contact information, including email address and toll-free telephone number; - Copies of Article 10 and related licensing documents; - Addresses of local document repositories; - Link to request stakeholder status; - A schedule that lists dates/times/locations for outreach events and key milestone dates, such as when the Application will be filed; and - Tracking Reports summarizing the Facility's PIP Plan activities to date.

 As indicated above, the website will include the Facility contact information (email address and toll-free telephone number).
 Interested parties may request stakeholder status through the website.
-The Applicant intends to respond directly to all substantive inquiries and comments submitted to the Facility contact and will document all such correspondence.
+The Applicant will make efforts to respond directly to all substantive inquiries and comments submitted to the Facility contact (by email, telephone or mail) within three business days of receiving the inquiry and/or comment.
+The Applicant's normal business hours are from 9 AM to 5 PM Monday to Friday, excluding statutory holidays and between Christmas and New Year's.
+Where the inquiry and comments may take longer to respond, the initial response will indicate a timeframe anticipated for the full response.
+Correspondence will be documented.
+In addition, where an in-person meeting is requested, efforts will be made to accommodate such meetings within 15 business days.
 Email inquiries will receive an automated response acknowledging receipt of an interested party's question or comment.
+A project office will be established in the Town of Burns during the construction phase of the Project.